Anna Banana

-Anna Banana (born February 24, 1940 as Anne Lee Long in Victoria, British Columbia) is a Canadian artist known for her performance art, writing, and work as a small press publisher.
-She has been described as an "entrepreneur and critic", and pioneered the artistamp, a postage-stamp-sized medium.
-She has been prominent in the mail art movement since the early 1970s, acting as a bridge between the movement's early history and its second generation.
+Anne Lee Long (February 24, 1940 – November 29, 2024), known professionally as Anna Banana, was a Canadian artist known for her mail art, performance art, writing, and work as a small press publisher.
+She has been described as an "entrepreneur and critic" who helped pioneer the artistamp, a postage-stamp-sized medium.
+She was prominent in the mail art network since the early 1970s, acting as a bridge between the movement's early history and its second generation.
 As a publisher, Banana launched Vile magazine and the "Banana Rag" newsletter; the latter became Artistamp News in 1996.
+Her archive of mail art-related papers is housed at the Morris and Helen Belkin Art Gallery at the University of British Columbia.

-Banana lives in British Columbia and operates Banana Productions, calling herself the "Top Banana".
-The International Art Post is the sole publication of Banana Productions, with 700 copies produced for each edition.
+Banana lived in British Columbia and operated Banana Productions, calling herself the "Top Banana".
+The International Art Post was the sole publication of Banana Productions, with 700 copies produced for each edition.
+Banana died on November 29, 2024, at the age of 84.

 Career

 Banana attended the University of British Columbia from 1958 to 1963, graduating with an elementary academic teaching certificate.
 She taught for five years: two in public schools and three in Vancouver's New School.

 She began her career in Victoria as a fabric artist, where dissatisfaction with the marketing of her work led toward more-public expressions.
 In 1971, she declared herself the Town Fool of Victoria and organized a series of interactive events, eventually creating a newsletter, the Banana Rag, to reach a broader audience.
 She sent a copy to Vancouver artist Gary Lee Nova, who replied with an image-bank request list providing names, addresses and image requests of contemporary mail artists.
 This began a forty-year relationship with a worldwide, egalitarian art-communication network.